yzerlaut/paper/README.md

 ## Use

-Perform your quantitative analysis as store your results as `your_study_file.npz` (see the [documentation notebook](https://github.com/yzerlaut/finalyz/blob/master/docs/notebook.ipynb) for an example), draft your paper on a "txt" file (see the templates in the [template folder](https://github.com/yzerlaut/finalyz/tree/master/templates) and compile it with:
+- perform your quantitative analysis as store your results as `your_study_file.npz` (see the [documentation notebook](https://github.com/yzerlaut/finalyz/blob/master/docs/notebook.ipynb))
+- draft your paper on a "txt" file (see the templates in the [template folder](https://github.com/yzerlaut/finalyz/tree/master/templates)
+- compile it with:

 ```
 finalyz you_paper.txt --study_file your_study_file.npz
 ```
 (see the below section *Manuscript types* for a few shortcuts to specific journal formats, preprint types, ...)

-## Include quantitative results from stored
+## Include quantitative results

-We show here how to use cross-referencing with respect to an analysis file to generate report the results of the study.
+We show here how to use cross-referencing extracted from an analysis file to report the results of the study.
 In this demo case (generated in the [documentation notebook](https://github.com/yzerlaut/finalyz/blob/master/docs/notebook.ipynb), the [study.npz](https://github.com/yzerlaut/finalyz/raw/master/study.npz) file contains both study parameters and analysis results:

 ```
 {'Nobs': 5,